- Home

 Health and safety

 Employers are obligated to ensure a safe working environment under the Health and Safety at Work Act 1974.
-This could involve risk assessments for tasks that involve lifting heavy objects, using potentially harmful cleaning chemicals, or operating machinery like vacuum cleaners or lawnmowers.
-Any necessary personal protective equipment (PPE) should be provided by the employer, such as gloves for gardening.
+This could involve risk assessments for tasks that involve lifting heavy objects, using potentially harmful cleaning chemicals or operating machinery like vacuum cleaners or lawnmowers.
+Any necessary personal protective equipment should be provided by the employer, such as gloves for gardening.

-Right to work
+Right to work checks

 Ethical Considerations

-Nannies Matter can help
+Nannies Matter Can Help

 For more information on housekeepers, 07736 337065 or fill out our online contact form and we'll be in touch at a time that’s suitable for you.